elementaljs/elementaljs/README.md

 Your server should only return the element which is being replace, and should use the x-pjax header to tell if it should do that.

+## Jquery plugin

+This will create a behavior for each of your jquery plugins.

+- Include the file in src/behaviors/jquery_plugin.js
+- Add "Elemental.$.#{name_of_plugin}" as a data-behavior to your element_of_choice
+- Optionally add a data-options hash with your_configuration

+This will call $(element_of_choice).name_of_plugin(your_configuration) so you don't need to create new data-behaviors for every out-of-the-box jquery plugin in your arsenal.

 # Why

 ## What about unobtrusive javascript?